-The Victoria and South Island Divisions of Family Practice, in collaboration with Shared Care, are offering eight-week Cognitive Behavioural Therapy (CBT) Skills Groups for adult patients (17.5-75 years old) who are suffering with mild-moderate or remitted depression and anxiety.
-CBT is an evidence-based treatment for anxiety or depression.
-The group is part of a project that fosters collaboration between family medicine and psychiatry, and enables people to access therapeutic support covered by MSP.
+The Victoria and South Island Divisions of Family Practice, in collaboration with Shared Care, are offering eight-week Cognitive Behavioural Therapy (CBT) Skills Groups for adult patients (17.5-75 years old) who want to learn practical tools to improve their mental health.
+The CBT Skills Group program is a transdiagnostic course that integrates basic neuroscience teaching with introductory mindfulness and cognitive behavioural therapy skills and concepts.
+Patients learn practical tools to recognize, understand and manage patterns of feeling, thinking and behaving.
+They learn to be conscious of their choices as they respond to life stressors, and explore options for living a fuller, richer life, more aligned with what they value most.
+The group is part of a project that fosters collaboration between family medicine and psychiatry, and enables people to access an intervention covered by MSP.

 UPDATE: CBT Skills Groups are being offered every 2-4 months with the next set of groups starting in January, 2017.
 Please continue to refer your patients to this program.

 Cognitive Behavioural Therapy (CBT) is usually a short-term form of therapy with a focus on helping an individual become more aware of patterns of thinking (cognitions), feeling (emotions) and behaving.
 These patterns represent the unique biochemical functioning of your brain, and reflect how your brain has adapted and responded to earlier life events.
 However, exploring those early events is not the focus of CBT; rather, the focus is examining the way in which your response to a situation in the here-and-now can be modified to bring about positive change.

 As you will learn in this course, the interaction between these three aspects of our responses (thoughts, feelings, and behaviours) is powerful and frequently unrecognized.